 The instrument for obtaining feedback will be a survey that will contain some general questions that are common across all programs, with additional customized questions to be provided by the program directors.
 The survey will be distributed by GSBS Dean’s Office.
-The GSBS Dean, or a designee of the dean, will discuss surveys results with the program director who will in turn communicate back out to the stakeholders.
+The GSBS Dean, or a designee of the dean, will discuss survey results with the program director who will, in turn, communicate back out to the stakeholders.
 (Approved at GFC, December 14, 2018)

 - Consideration of Recommendations Submitted by Program COGS